 - Click CREATE.

-- Create a custom mapping for the Zone field and name the new field GCP Zone.
+- Create a custom mapping for the Zone field and name the field GCP Zone.

 - Map the Instance Id to the Serial Number field in Oomnitza.